neozenith/owlet/README.md

    - Create API handlers to GET/POST data to/from parquet

 Misc:
+ - Add authorization code grant flow
+ - Use terraform workspaces to create dev and prod instances
  - What would a developer portal look like for direct API access?
  - Generate Swagger docs for API and publish under the /api/docs route.